 Pumpkin pie, Pumpkin Pudding, ginger snaps, Christmas cookies.....
 All fall favorites of mine!

-Ginger snaps are tricky though due to the molasses, sigh.
-We'll get to that in a moment.
+When it comes to low carb, ginger snaps are tricky though due to the molasses, but we will get to that in a moment.

 I'm all about simplicity, though, so I chose to use Allspice instead of all the separate spices like cloves, etc..
 It is a simplification to make your life easier and they taste just the same!